 Start by defining your goals and the target audience you want to reach.
 Make sure you’ve got something informative, engaging, and valuable to share with them.

 Then pick an email marketing tool that’ll propel the growth of your newsletter.
 Look for a solution that offers great list-building capabilities, an intuitive email builder, and great analytics.

 While many great solutions are available, I highly recommend you try GetResponse.
-It’s a comprehensive yet affordable email service provider perfect for small and medium-sized businesses.
+It’s a comprehensive yet affordable email marketing software perfect for small and medium-sized businesses.
 It comes packed with newsletter campaign management, email subscription form builder, landing pages, and much more.
 And you can try it completely free by signing up below: